andrewharmellaw/andrewharmellaw.github.com/_posts/2017-03-24-gelfands-algebra-chunk-23-embedding-progressions.md

 I used to think them a bit boring.
 I now realise that it's in these that a good deal of the gold is hidden.

 Consequently I'm going to go slowly.
-Perhaps too slowly for some, but just to make sure we squeezed out all the goodness and siphoned it up into our brainboxes, ready for later deployment.
+Again, possibly too slowly for some, but my aim is simply to make sure we squeeze out all the goodness and siphon it up into our brainboxes, ready for later deployment.

 ## Problem 204